 Professor Bron is a member of the American Society of Hematology, the International Society of Experimental Hematology, the EBMT, the EORTC, and past board member of the EHA.
 She was the president of the BHS (Belgian Hematology Society) for three years.
 During that period, she organized the national course of excellence in Hematology and was involved in a unique program concerning harmonization of teaching hematology (H-NET/EU Program).
 She is also member of the Royal Academy of Medicine in Belgium.

 Professor Bron is the author of more than 250 scientific publications, and more than 500 communications in national and international congresses.
-She is currently heading an EHA scientific working group on “Aging and Hematology” and also works as an Honorary Professor at the University of Ho Chi Minh, Vietnam.
+She launched the EHA scientific working group on “Aging and Hematology” and works as an Honorary Professor at the University of Ho Chi Minh, Vietnam.
 She is deeply involved in outreach programs for education and research in Vietnam.

 Professor Bron is, with her team, involved in several clinical trials (phase II, III, IV) in hematologic malignancies.